You Are Not Starting Over

 Should I take a prep course before retaking the Florida real estate exam?

 Only if your first preparation method was self-study with no structured practice questions.
 If you already used a prep tool and still failed, the issue is not the absence of a course.
 It is the study method.
-Switching from passive review to active scenario-based practice, targeting the specific topics your score report flagged, and drilling math formulas will produce more improvement than adding another course on top of the same approach.
+Switching from passive review to active scenario-based practice, targeting the weak topics your result report and diagnostic point to, and drilling math formulas will produce more improvement than adding another course on top of the same approach.

 What does the Florida real estate exam score report show?